 Skip to main content

-Semgrep findings can help you to find issues of security, performance, correctness, and enforce best practices.
-You can define custom rules through Semgrep's rule syntax or rely on rules created by the community or Semgrep, Inc. Rules are stored in Semgrep Registry which enables you to scan code without the need to write anything custom.
-Semgrep Registry is stored in an open-source repository.
+Semgrep findings can help you find security, performance, or correctness issues, and enforce best practices.
+You can define custom rules through Semgrep's rule syntax or rely on rules created by the community or Semgrep, Inc.

 The list below covers different kinds of Semgrep rules: